History, tourist information, and nearby accommodation

 Owlpen is usually only open to pre-booked group tours, though it may also be open for heritage open days.
 The manor also runs a series of self catering cottages, so if you fancy staying in the grounds of a romantic Tudor manor, Owlpen may be your perfect destination!

-One room in particular deserves mention; the oldest part of the ground floor was transformed during the Georgian period with elegant painted panelling and neo-classical decoration.
-The effect is wonderful, compared to the much older medieval and Jacobean atmosphere of the rest of the house.
-It is also quite an odd chamber, for the floor has been reaised to make it level with the rest of the house, and the result is that parts of the room appear oddly proportioned, almost squashed to fit.
+One room, in particular, deserves mention; the oldest part of the ground floor was transformed during the Georgian period with elegant painted panelling and neoclassical decoration.
+The effect is wonderful, and almost startling compared to the much older medieval and Jacobean atmosphere in the rest of the house.
+It is also quite an odd chamber, for the floor has been raised to make it level with the rest of the house, and the result is that parts of the room appear oddly proportioned, almost squashed to fit.

 About Owlpen Manor

 Address: Uley, Cotswolds, Gloucestershire, England, GL11 5BZ

 Attraction Type: Historic House